Effective synchronization amid noise-induced chaos: Conclusion

 \section{Conclusion}

-The mechanism we reported here is hardly a compelling explanation of neuronal information transfer and synchronized action among autonomous agents.
-Nonetheless, this mechanism shows an implicit organization, \textit{i.e.}, synchronization, hidden in apparent chaos.
-Thus, it adds to the possible ways that evolved systems such as biological organisms might exploit complex dynamics to generate subtle, adaptive behavior.
+In conclusion, our effective synchronization mechanism amid strong noise shows an implicit organization, \textit{i.e.}, synchronization, hidden in apparent chaos.
+It permits two or more agents to generate a stream of shared information that facilitates synchronization and thereby enables cooperative activity.
 It seems worthwhile to explore such mechanisms further.